 Best for brunch.
 Owned by professional riders, this spot knows what hungry cyclists want.
 You won’t be able to pass by without venturing in for a taste.

 Best for healthy foods and Kombucha.
 Good coffee, healthy food, and bike-friendly.
 What more can you want?

-Best for açai bowls.
+Coffee, Breakfast, Lunch and a bike shop all in one.
 Kick start your day the right way.
 Speciality coffee and kick-ass breakfast menu will fuel any rider for a day in the saddle.

 Wake up and smell the coffee

 To the south is the city.
 The north, the valley.
 West, the beach.
 And mountains to the east.
 Girona is and always will be one of the world’s top cycling centres.